ahuacate/nas-hardmetal/README.md

      * video ☐
      * virtualbox ☑
      * proxmox ☑
+3. Set up Encryption:
+     * Encrypt this shared folder: ☐
+4. Set up advanced:
+   * All disabled:  ☐
+5. Set up Permissions:
+     * Note at this point do not flag anything, just hit `Cancel`

 ## Set up NFS Permissions
 Create NFS shares for all of the above folders.
 1. Log in to the Synology Desktop and go to `Control Panel` > `Shared Folder` > `Select a Folder` > `Edit` > `NFS Permissions` > `Create `